jongpie/NebulaLogger/nebula-logger/plugins/slack/README.md

 ## What's Included

-This plugin includes some add-on metadata for Logger to support the Slack integration
+This plugin includes some add-on metadata for Nebula Logger to support the Slack integration

 1. Apex class `SlackLoggerPlugin` and corresponding tests in `SlackLoggerPlugin_Tests`
 2. Plugin configuration details stored in Logger's CMDT objects `LoggerPlugin__mdt` and `LoggerParameter__mdt`
 3. Custom fields `Log__c.SendSlackNotification__c` and `Log__c.SlackNotificationDate__c`
 4. Field-level security (FLS) via a new permission set `LoggerSlackPluginAdmin` to provide access to the custom Slack fields
-5. Custom list views for the `Log__c` and `LoggerParameter__mdt` objects
+5. Two custom list views for the `Log__c` object to see any `Log__c` records that have, or should be, sent to Slack
 6. Remote site setting for Slack's API

 ---